linghuiluo/linghuiluo.github.io/projects.md

 </a>
 </center>

-- [COVA](https://github.com/secure-software-engineering/COVA) (2018 - Present): COVA is a static analysis tool that analyzes path conditions in the program based on user-defined APIs.
+- [COVA](https://github.com/secure-software-engineering/COVA) (2018 - 2022): COVA is a static analysis tool that analyzes path conditions in the program based on user-defined APIs.
 It combines data-flow analysis with symbolic execution to compute path constraints, which can be used to refine static-analysis results.
 It supports both Android and Java applications.
 I am the creator and maintainer of this open-source project.
 <center>
 <a href="https://github.com/secure-software-engineering/COVA">
 <img src="https://github.com/secure-software-engineering/COVA/blob/master/cova-logo.PNG?raw=true" alt="drawing" width="200" hspace="5">